Skip to main content

 caution

 Do not specify a transition block in the past.
-Specifying a transition block in the past could result in unexpected behavior, such as causing the network to fork.
+Specifying a transition block in the past can result in unexpected behavior, such as causing the network to fork.

 Configure block time on an existing network